alexirpan/alexirpan.github.io/_posts/2021-10-25-invent-everything.markdown

 transportation.
 (See [this post](https://rootsofprogress.org/why-did-we-wait-so-long-for-the-bicycle) by Jason Crawford for more analysis.)

-It's also easy to see how environmental factors might hamper innovtation.
+It's also easy to see how environmental factors might hamper innovation.
 Take crop rotation for instance.
 The core idea of crop rotation is that if you grow the same crop every year, and haven't invented fertilizer yet, your crops will use up all the nitrogen in the soil.
 The next year's crop is worse, and eventually the soil is no